-- 17. The Class members are additionally harmed by Defendants' disclosures because Class members did not receive accurate information that is mandated by law and thus made retirement decisions based on misimpressions about the value of benefits available to them. - 18.
-Plaintiff brings this action on behalf of the Class pursuant to ERISA § 502(a)(2) and (a)(3), 29 U.S.C.
-1132(a)(2) and (a)(3) for all appropriate equitable relief, including but not limited to: a declaration that the actuarial assumptions used by the Plan before the April 1, 2021 amendment took effect violate ERISA's actuarial equivalence and non-forfeitability requirements as to the Class; an injunction requiring Plan fiduciaries to ensure that the Plan pays actuarially equivalent benefits to all Class members; reformation of the Plan to provide for proper actuarial assumptions as to Class members; and recalculation of benefits for all Class members and payment to them of the amounts owed under an ERISA-compliant plan.
+- 14. The members of the Class are participants of the Intel Plan (and their respective beneficiaries) who had their pension benefits calculated pursuant to the Plan's actuarial assumption, and who are receiving a joint and survivor annuity which is less than the value of the single life annuity converted to a joint and survivor annuity using the interest rates and mortality tables set forth in 26 U.S.C. § 417(e).
+Class members are harmed by Defendants' calculation and payment of benefits that are less than the actuarial equivalent of their protected retirement benefits, in violation of ERISA. - 15.
+The Class members are additionally harmed by Defendants' disclosures because Class members did not receive accurate information-which is mandated by law-and thus made retirement decisions based on misimpressions about the value of benefits available to them. - 16.
+Plaintiff bring this action on behalf of the Class pursuant to ERISA § 502(a)(2) and (a)(3), 29 U.S.C.
+1132(a)(2) and (a)(3) for all appropriate equitable relief, including but not limited to: a declaration that the Plan's actuarial assumptions violate ERISA's actuarial equivalence and non-forfeitability requirements as to the Class; an injunction requiring Plan fiduciaries to ensure that the Plan pays actuarially equivalent benefits to all Class members; reformation of the Plan to provide for reasonable actuarial assumptions as to Class members; and recalculation of benefits for all Class members and payment to them of the past amounts they should have received had the plan been administered in compliance with ERISA.